yunshiuan/investor_assistant/upload/README.txt

 - the data output by the program.

 screenshots/
-- the screenshots of the program
+- the screenshots of the program.

 application/
 - the package that could be opened by Eclipse and run to launch the program.